Russell-Waterhouse/selfhost_nextcloud/README.md

 and whatever hostname you wish to use.

 I just appended a hostname entry to my /etc/hosts file on the linux machines that I plan to access my nextcloud instance from.
+For individual users, nothing more complicated is necessary.
+For enterprise users who wish to buy a domain name or

 ## Installation
 run